tgeorgiev/admiral-icons/README.md

 # Admiral icons

-This is an unofficial repository containing product icons for customizing [Admiral's](https://vmware.github.io/admiral/) template and application views.
+This is an unofficial repository containing product icons for customizing [VMware Admiral's](https://vmware.github.io/admiral/) template and application views.

 ## How it works?